idechow/Henry/README.md

 `Game.js` will handle the logic behind what defines a turn as well as the win conditions.

 `Cell.js` will handle the logic and state behind each of the matchable sound-aligned squares.

+### Implementation Timeline

+**Day 1:** Setup all necessary Node modules, including getting webpack up and running.
+Write a basic entry file and outline for three main scripts, above.
+Goals for the day:
+* Gather sound clips
+* Figure out how to implement sound clips.

+**Day 2:** Dedicate this day to building out `cell.js` and `board.js.` Including appropriate CSS.
+Goals for the day:
+* Complete the `cell.js` module.
+* Make each cell clickable and render random sound
+* Make Henry button cycle through random noises that have not already been matched

+**Day 3:** Build out `game.js`.
+Goals for the day:
+* Make sure multiplayer settings work properly
+* Make sure practice settings work properly
+* Make sure game understands win criteria

+**Day 4:** Finish up all loose ends.
+Install the controls for the user to interact with the game.
+Style the frontend, making it polished and professional.
+Goals for the day:
+* If time permits, AI player for single player gameplay function
+* If time permits, format multiple color schemes

+### Bonus features

+* Add single-player game, which would include an AI opponent
+* Add multiple choices for starting states that are interesting